DonovanAdrian/Gifty/README.md

 At this time, I am in the process of adding various functions that will improve the user experience for moderators and normal users alike.
-Some planned features are listed in the "Projects" section of my GitHub profile, which will be posted as they are created/planned.
+Some planned features are listed in the "Projects" section of my GitHub profile, which will be added as they are created/planned.